 Moroccan braised chicken with dates and vegetables is a stunning North African-spiced dinner, perfect for entertaining or just a family dinner.
 Chicken thighs simmered with dates and a host of warming spices makes for a fragrant and filling entrée.

-If you have a saucepan, a knife, a mortar and pestle, and a functional stove top—or even a hot plate—you can toss this supper together.
+If you have a saucepan, a knife, a mortar and pestle, and a functional stovetop—or even a hot plate—you can toss this dinner together.
 (And heck, you can always borrow the mortar and pestle from a neighbor.)
 Remarkably, that’s all it takes for you to lend a warming fragrance and flavor to plain old chicken thighs and veggies–not to mention your entire house.
-The pan sauce of sorts that results is satisfyingly soupy and stewy, with a consistency that you can tweak to taste, an aroma that’s impossible to forget, and a flavor that’s liltingly, hauntingly complex for something so simple.
+The pan sauce of sorts that results is satisfyingly soupy and stewy, with a consistency that you can tweak to taste, an aroma that’s impossible to forget, and a flavor that’s hauntingly complex for something so simple.
 One saucepan.
-One love.
-And one exceptionally tender, spice-infused bird.
-Talk about an excuse to invite friends over with the words, “Let’s get together and feel all right.”
-(Yes, we know, Bob Marley was Jamaican and not Moroccan.
-But trust us, this braise will make you want to join hands with your chums and hum reggae, too.)
+And one exceptionally tender, spice-infused bird.–LC Editors

 - 2-inch cinnamon stick